 The summer months in the Whitsundays, which fall from December to February, experience hot and balmy temperatures ranging from 27°C to 32°C. Get ready for an authentic Queensland summer under the sun, filled with plenty of snorkelling, diving, swimming, and sailing to cool down!

 Although being stung by a stinger is a rare occurrence in the Whitsundays, be sure to put on a stinger suit during the summer months, to stay protected during the Whitsundays stinger season.

 The tropical wet season of the Whitsundays falls between January and March.
 During these months you can expect the weather to be quite humid, but broken up with short periods of rain, generally in the afternoon after a day at sea!
 There is plenty to do during the wet season in the Whitsundays, with the astounding Cedar Creek Falls flowing at its best after rainfall!

 No matter what season of the year the Australian sun is strong - especially in the Whitsundays!
 Make sure to pack plenty of SPF sunscreen and keep your skin well protected with covered light clothing, a wide-brimmed hat, and sunglasses!
 Even if it isn't hot, it is still easy to burn!
 If you're unsure what to pack, be sure to check out our Essential Packing List!

-For a detailed list of monthly temperatures, click here.
+For a detailed description of monthly temperatures, rainfalls, and local tips be sure to read more here.

-Up-to-date Whitsundays weather forecasts can be found here at the Bureau of Meteorology.
+Up-to-date Whitsundays weather forecasts can be found at the Bureau of Meteorology.

 Ready to book your perfect Whitsundays holiday?
-Chat to our local travel experts today!
+Call us on +61 7 4914 2425 or live chat with our team of experts today!